International Council for Science (ICSU) World Data System (WDS)

 United States Group on Earth Observations (USGEO)

-The Federation of Earth Science Information Partners (ESIP Federation) is a broad-based community comprised of researchers and associated groups of more than 110 organizations that produce, interpret and develop applications for Earth and environmental science data.
-Although conceived and begun under the auspices of NASA the ESIP Federation now includes sponsorship from other Federal agencies.
+The Earth Science Information Partners (ESIP) is a broad-based community comprised of researchers and associated groups of more than 110 organizations that produce, interpret and develop applications for Earth and environmental science data.
+Although conceived and begun under the auspices of NASA, ESIP now includes sponsorship from other Federal agencies.
 This venue provides ESDIS with a diverse forum for exploring and collaboration on data system activities.

 ESDIS also participates in and helps to advise on the use of data standards including data formats, data transport, metadata standards and content standards for archive and preservation.
 This work involves work with three key organizations including: